Last Updated: September 4, 2020

 - Are U.S. citizens permitted to enter?
 No.

 - The government has barred all foreign citizens from entering or transiting Brunei by air, land, or sea.
 Inquiries about this policy may be directed to the Brunei Department of Immigration and National Registration at firstname.lastname@example.org.

-- Citizens, permanent residents, and other residents of Brunei, including foreign citizens who hold green identity cards, require approval from the Prime Minister’s Office in order to leave the country.
-This policy does not apply to tourists or other visitors who do not hold Brunei-government-issued identity cards.
-Residents may apply for permission to leave the country by completing an online application on the website of the Prime Minister’s Office.
+- Citizens, permanents residents, and other residents of Brunei, including foreign citizens who hold a green identity card, require approval from the Prime Minister’s Office in order to leave the country.
+This policy does not apply to tourists or other visitors who do not hold Bruneian government-issued identity cards.
+Residents may apply for permission to leave the country by completing an online application at the website of the Prime Minister’s Office.

 - Brunei International Airport implemented temperature screening requirements for all visitors on January 21.
 Temperature screening is also required at all land and sea-based points of entry into Brunei.